General Argyres-Douglas Theory: AD points from 6d theory

 Similarly, if $N=2n-4$, $u_2$ to $u_{n-2}$ are coupling constants, and $u_{n-1}$ has dimension one which is the mass parameter. $u_{n}$ to $u_{2n-4}$ are coulomb branch parameters with a total number of $n-3$.
 The data is summarized in table. \ref{T2}.

-By comparing Table. \ref{T1} and Table. \ref{T2}, one can check the physical quantities from Seiberg-Witten curve are exactly the same as the prediction from the geometric data (considering the translation and scaling invariance).
+By comparing Table. \ref{T1} and Table. \ref{T2}, we find that the number of physical quantities from Seiberg-Witten curve are exactly the same as the prediction from the geometric data (considering the translation and scaling invariance).

-In fact, $(A_1, A_2)$ theory is the original AD theory found from $SU(2)$ with one flavor, and $(A_1, A_3)$ is the AD theory from $SU(2)$ with two flavors.
+In fact, $(A_1, A_2)$ theory is the original AD theory found from $SU(2)$ with one flavor, and $(A_1, A_3)$ is the AD theory found from $SU(2)$ with two flavors.